gravitational/gravity/docs/6.x/cluster.md

 key specifies the name of the node (node-1, node-2, node-3).
 - `Probe Succeeded` / `Probe Failed` specifies a change in a probe result.
 The checker key specifies the name of the health check (time-drift, kube-apiserver).
-- A few other events will be tracked and are WIP.
-We plan to track cluster resizing, gravity upgrades, network partitions, etc...
-- If you have suggestions for other types of events to be tracked, let us know [here](https://github.com/gravitational/gravity/issues/new/choose).

 The `gravity status history` command is available on all `master` nodes of the cluster and provides an eventually consistent history between nodes.